better-internet/radworks-docs/docs/using-radicle/running-a-seed-node.md

 ---
-id: pushing-code
+id: running-a-seed-node
-title: Pushing and pulling code
+title: Running a seed node
 ---

-In Radicle,

 This is a link to [another document.](doc3.md)
 This is a link to an [external page.](http://www.example.com)